I began my acquaintance with Jimi Hendrix with a chip on my shoulder thanks to Lady Bird Johnson.

 After all the jacks are in their boxes

 And the clowns have all gone to bed

 You can hear happiness staggering on down the street

 I could have chosen any of the verses from the song to demonstrate the sheer strength of the poetry.
 I can also tune out the vocal, focus exclusively on the subtlety of the guitar and experience complete satisfaction.
 “The Wind Cries Mary” is as good as it gets.

-Jimi comes down for the clouds for “Foxey Lady,” delivering this song without shame from the second chakra (that’s the sex chakra for those of you unfamiliar with such things).
+Jimi comes down for the clouds for “Foxey Lady,” delivering this song without shame in his second chakra (that’s the sex chakra for those of you unfamiliar with such things).
 Between the two “hot songs” on this album, I’ve always preferred “Fire,” but I’m not complaining.
-The album ends with the backwards and heavily processed guitar sounds that open “Are You Experienced,” one of the best examples of the psychedelic rock art, and a wonderfully full guitar solo in the break.
+The album ends with the backward and heavily processed guitar sounds that open “Are You Experienced,” one of the best examples of psychedelic rock art, featuring a wonderfully full guitar solo in the break.

 Are You Experienced heralded the arrival of a major talent who seemed to influence everyone in the scene at the time; a few years later, that talent would be gone.
 I would have loved to hear a later manifestation of Hendrix, freed from psychedelic fads and drug obsession, taking his intuitive grasp of music to the max.
 Such a waste!

 I tried to extend my fix by picking up the recent release of archival tracks, People, Hell and Angels, but it just wasn’t the same.
 It was great to hear his voice, and some of the tracks are interesting.
 I never really cared for the Band of Gypsys stuff he did with Buddy Miles (too crowded), and some of the tracks should have been left to collect dust.

 Hendrix is gone and there are no secret masterpieces in the vault . . . only resource exploitation.